luciana-lab/sports_cli/README.md

 **About The APP**

 *What this app do?
 What is the user experience?*\
-Based on the location that the user chooses, it shows the sports available in this city selected.
+Based on the location that the user chooses, it shows all the sports available in the selected city.
 The user can select an activity to see more information about it.

 *Where is the data from?*\
 This app used two APIs.